IuryAlves/realms-of-pugmire-character-sheet/README.md

 ## Themes

-There are currently two themes for this character sheet: Pugmire and Monarchies of Mau where Pugmire is the default theme.
+There are currently two themes for this character sheet: Pugmire and Monarchies of Mau.

+`npm run-script build` builds them both.
+If you want to use a specific theme do:

-For using Monarchies of Mau theme, use `npm run build --  --theme monarchies-of-mau`
+`npm run build --  --theme monarchies-of-mau`

 ## Reporting bugs and asking for help